How to clean a grinder - 3 simple steps that will save you hours of time!

 - Place your bud into the grinder to the side.
 Remember, the magnets are in the center of the grinder so the weed will not grind if you place it directly in the middle.

 - Take off the lid and look.
 If some weed remains stuck to the sides, then tap it with the lid.

 - Unscrew the layer so you can reach the ground up material.

 - Load your pipe or roll your joint and enjoy.

 Now you may be wondering exactly how to get the kief out of grinder and how to clean a kief screen.
 Place the grinder in a freezer and leave it alone for about an hour.
 The trichomes become brittle and break away from the screen in the cold.
-This is one of the easiest ways to learn how to clean a grinder screen.
+Your grinder may have come with a kief scraper, which can be used to aid you in this process.
+If it didn't, then a small paint brush or q tip could also be useful, especially if you froze your grinder first.
+This more gentle method won't risk the structure of the kief or any precious trichomes that may be hanging on.
+This is one of the easiest ways to learn how to clean the screen in your grinder.

 How to Clean a Kief Screen?

 Using Alcohol When Learning How to Clean a Grinder Screen: